Raja0sama/super-nest-assessment-/README.md

 HTTPS Service library that is being used is Axios, as you cna see in app.module.ts.

+Minimal Jest tests are also being written for the application

 Beside that i think the code is self explanatory.

 Below are GraphQL queries